ProfGuille/ServiciosHogarAr/replit.md

 - **No Transaction Fees**: Direct payment between customers and professionals
 - **Payment Processing**: Mercado Pago for credit purchases by professionals
 - **No Credit Expiration**: Credits never expire once purchased
+- **Important**: Only professionals use and receive credits, customers use the platform for free

 ### Email Notification System (Completed - July 18, 2025)
 - **Built with Nodemailer**: Comprehensive email service with graceful fallback when not configured